MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **More reliable web defense.** Browse the web with more reliable protection thanks to the rewritten [Microsoft Defender SmartScreen](/deployedge/microsoft-edge-security-smartscreen) library for Microsoft Edge on Windows.
 The [NewSmartScreenLibraryEnabled](microsoft-edge-policies.md#newsmartscreenlibraryenabled) policy will allow enterprise customers to continue using the legacy version of the library until it’s deprecated in Microsoft Edge version 105.

+- **Work Search Banner in the Microsoft Edge address bar.** This banner helps you stay in the flow of your work by narrowing your search focus to work-only results.
+To see work focused results from your organization, select the banner at the beginning of your search.
+To be directed to your organization's workplace search results page, select the banner at any point of your search.
+Use the [AddressBarMicrosoftSearchInBingProviderEnabled](/deployedge/microsoft-edge-policies#addressbarmicrosoftsearchinbingproviderenabled) policy to turn this feature on or off.

 ### Policy updates

 #### New policies